Why Local Search Matters for Small Businesses

 It’s important to have both type of keywords.
 Commercial Intent keywords are your “money” keywords, and informational intent keywords can help boost your credibility, gain links to your site and showcase your company as being trusted and authoritative.

 That being said, if you are just getting started it’s important you focus on commercial intent keywords first.
+Where possible, organize your content into SEO silos as these will help increase your relevancy and authority, in the eyes of the search engines.

 3. Local is mobile…plan accordingly